snapsinazfs/snapsinazfs/README.md

  ### ZFS Properties

- Settings that apply to zfs and SnapsInAZfs's interaction with it will be stored as custom user properties on the datasets themselves.
+ Settings that apply to zfs and SnapsInAZfs's interaction with it are stored as custom user properties on the datasets themselves, using the `snapsinazfs.com:` namespace.

- When SnapsInAZfs runs, it will get all properties for all datasets and use those values to inform its operation.
+ When SnapsInAZfs runs, it will get all properties for all pool root datasets and use those values to inform its operation.

  ##### Missing Properties